 For the markers, you’ll have the option to add the colour and size for the lower and higher values.
 You can also choose to enable or disable the legend and add the text labels to it.

 Notice on the screenshots above, the last field is the ‘Source field ID’.
 Depending on how you’re going to add data to the map, you may or may not have to change this.
 By default, we will look for information in the value field of each entry.
+If you’re using an external JSON to populate the map, it can be any of the available properties in your JSON file.

 With this option enabled, you can add values in 2 different ways.